scriptoLLC/take-five/README.md

 * `middleware(request:object, response:object, next:function):function` -You must either call `next` or send data to the client when you are finshed.

+Since the middleware signature is the same express/restify, you *might* be able to use existing middleware with take-five, but ymmv.

 ### `Five#router(namespace:string):object`
 Namespace routes.
 All routes defined off this router will be prefixed with the supplied namespace.
 The methods have the same signature as the router provided.